ACCBDD/complicated_bees/README.md

 # Complicated Bees
 A bee genetic mod inspired by forestry bees for modern versions of minecraft.

-For datapack and resourcepack stuff, please check the [Wiki](https://github.com/ACCBDD/complicated_bees/wiki)
+For datapack and resourcepack stuff, please check the [wiki.](https://github.com/ACCBDD/complicated_bees/wiki)

 Features:
 * data-driven species
 * data-driven combs
-* jei/emi support
+* jei/emi support - thank you to @Abbie5 for the EMI plugin!
 * jade support

 Planned: